Victorious-Life-Church/victorious-life/index.md

 ### Weekly services and Events

 Sunday morning Worship 10am

-Sunday Evening services starting in Sept 2025 6pm
+Sunday Evening services 6pm

-Monday Night Prayer 6pm
+Tuesday

+Wednesday Morning Prayer 8am

-###2025 Is the year of growth
+### 2026 Is the year we need to "position ourselves"
-The Scripture we heard was "Psalms 33:4"
+The Scripture comes from 2 Chronicles 20:17